 St. George Street Drop-off - enter the first driveway and pull to the end of the covered walkway.
 Students will depart vehicle and vehicle will exit onto St. George Street.
 This is the same procedure as the afternoon pick-up.
+Please have your students exit the vehicle on the driver's side so they will not have to cut in front of traffic.

 Charlotte Street Drop off -- enter through the first gate and exit through the second gate by the school building.
+Please have your students exit the vehicle on the driver's side so they will not have to cut in front of traffic.

 Parents are not to drop students off on St. George Street or across from the school's gate.

-Afternoon Pick-up (2:50 pm) - Our dismissal system is divided into two pickup points.
-St. George Street for Elementary School (Grades VPK-5 & 6 Siblings) and Charlotte Street for Middle School (Grades 6 without siblings and 7-8 & siblings).
-[Parents with K-5 students riding with 7-8 students are to enter on Charlotte St. K-5 students, riding with middle school students, will be waiting in the grassy area outside the Computer lab.]
+Afternoon Pick-up (2:50 pm) - Our dismissal system is divided into three pickup points.
+Bridge St for VPK and K and siblings, St. George Street for Grades 1-6 and Charlotte Street for Grades 7-8 & siblings.
+(Parents with 1-6 students riding with 7-8 students are to enter on Charlotte St. 1-6 students, riding with middle school students, will exit through the first gate nearest the Computer Lab.)
 Students who have not been picked up by 3:05 p.m. will be sent to after school care.
 There is a charge for children not picked up by 3:15 p.m.
 See after school care policies.
 The front office must be notified of any ride changes by 2:00pm unless there is an unplanned emergency.
+The earlier in the day the office is notified about carpool and ride changes, especially on involving after-school sports, the more efficient the pick-up process will be.